Here, we translate common and not so common road signs, so you’re not left bamboozled in Basque country or befuddled in the Balearics.

 ‘Priority road starts’ sign

-A yellow diamond with a white border indicates the start of a priority road.
+A yellow diamond with a white border indicates the start of a priority road in Spain.
 If you’re travelling on this road, you’ll have right of way over oncoming and crossing traffic.

 The ‘End of priority road’ sign uses the same yellow diamond with a white border but features a black diagonal line over the top.